-Parents Protect: 'With the majority of children now being schooled from home, it’s important that parents and carers are able to help keep children safe both online and in person.
-A return to home learning for many children comes with difficulties, but it’s vital that adults are aware of the risks of children working online, how to spot the warning signs of abuse in both adults and children, as well as knowing how to start difficult conversations and get help.
+Parents Protect: 'With the majority of children now being schooled from home, it is important that parents and carers are able to help keep children safe both online and in person.
+A return to home learning for many children comes with difficulties, but it is vital that adults are aware of the risks of children working online, how to spot the warning signs of abuse in both adults and children, as well as knowing how to start difficult conversations and get help.'

 This child sexual abuse awareness and prevention website was created by the child sexual abuse prevention campaign, Stop It Now!
 UK and Ireland and The Lucy Faithfull Foundation (LFF).
 LFF is a child protection charity which manages Stop it Now! and is supported by an alliance of voluntary and statutory sector partners.'

 For more information on Parents Protect, please click here for their website.

 As online learning has become vital at the moment to keep your child learning, it is important that you and your child keep safe as well.
 Please pay a visit to this link to view an Online Safety Magazine created by Vodafone.